Experts in real estate have great explanations for why realtors should manage property besides selling homes and commercial properties.

 It Can Be (Relatively) Easy!

-While property management is not a passive means of side income, incorporating it into your existing business can be relatively easy.
-Your additional responsibilities – finding tenants, fixing leaks, and managing payments – will require extra work, but remember that you can incorporate these responsibilities into your existing work hours.
-You have to option to limit the time directed toward each property daily naturally.
+While property management is not a passive means of side income, incorporating it into your existing real estate business can be relatively easy.
+Your additional responsibilities–finding tenants, fixing leaks, and managing payments–will require extra work, but remember that you can incorporate these responsibilities into your existing work hours.
+You have to option to limit the time directed toward each property daily.
 That allows you to manage your properties and focus on closing deals sufficiently.

 Make sure your portfolio doesn’t grow too large and your time isn’t completely eaten up managing more properties than you can handle.
 However, even if your portfolio does grow, you are likely enjoying higher revenue and might even consider bringing on an assistant property manager to help with daily task management.